davidfstr/Crystal-Web-Archiver/README.md

     * Links to anchors on the same page are no longer rewritten, for better compatibility with JavaScript libraries that treat such links specially.

+* CLI improvements
+    * Fewer profiling warnings on the command line.

+* Minor fixes
+    * When deleting a ResourceRevision, don't delete revision body if project is read-only and properly related Resource as no longer being downloaded this session
+    * When querying a ResourceRevision's size, don't crash with a traceback

 * Backward-incompatible API changes
     * `Resource.revisions()` now returns `Iterable[ResourceRevision]` instead